History of modern period domes: Style

 The historicism of the 19th century led to many domes being re-translations of the great domes of the past, rather than further stylistic developments, especially in sacred architecture.
 The Neoclassical style popular at this time was challenged in the middle of the 19th century by a Gothic Revival in architecture, in what has been termed the "Battle of the Styles".
 This lasted from about 1840 to the beginning of the 20th century, with various styles within Classicism, such as Renaissance, Baroque, and Rococo revivals, also vying for popularity.
 The last three decades of this period included unusual combinations of these styles.

 Religious and royal buildings

+The Royal Stables at Brighton Pavilion was designed by William Porden and built from 1804 to 1808 in an Orientalist style for the Prince of Wales.
+The circular courtyard of the stable block, 85 feet (25.9 meters) in diameter, was domed with laminated timber and glass, evidently inspired by the similar dome over the Halle aux blés in Paris.
+The three-layer wooden ribs were supported horizontally by wooden purlins and iron chains.
+An oculus was covered by a lantern shaped as a coronet on the exterior.
+It was converted into a concert hall in 1934 and redecorated in an Art Deco style.

+The rotunda dome of the Church of the Holy Sepulchre in Jerusalem was replaced from 1808 to 1810 after a fire and replaced again from 1868 to 1870.
+The dome completed in 1870 was a Russian design made with wrought iron arches.